julian-q/MagiAttention/_pages/dffa.md

 ### Module-Level

-To validate the linear scalability of MagiAttention, we assess the computing power (in $\texttt{TFLOPs/s}$) of the attention module propagation as the sequence length and parallel size increases for both forward and backward passes across various mask patterns, and compare it with several state-of-the-art CP strategies.
+To validate the scalability of MagiAttention, we assess the computing power (in $\texttt{TFLOPs/s}$) of the attention module propagation as the sequence length and parallel size increases for both forward and backward passes across various mask patterns, and compare it with several state-of-the-art CP strategies.

 The experiments are conducted on a large-scale productive GPU cluster<d-footnote>Due to business and confidentiality reasons, specific details about the productive cluster, such as the number and type of GPUs, are withheld.</d-footnote>.
 We scale the total sequence length $\textit{seqlen}$, the context-parallel size $\textit{cp_size}$, and the node size $\textit{nnodes}$ together from $(\textit{seqlen}:64k, \textit{cp_size}:1, nnodes:1)$, $(\textit{seqlen}:128k, \textit{cp_size}:2, nnodes:2)$, ..., to $(\textit{seqlen}:3840k (\sim 4M), \textit{cp_size}:60, nnodes:60)$.